Learning Linear Polytree Structural Equation Models

-There are a number of remaining questions to study in future.
+There are a number of remaining questions to study in the future.
 It would be interesting to study how to relax the polytree assumption.
 In fact, the benchmark data analysis (\cref{sec:benchmark}) is very insightful, since it shows that the considered Chow-Liu based CPDAG recovery algorithm, which seemingly relies heavily on the polytree assumption, could lead to reasonable and accurate structure learning result when the ground truth deviates from a polytree to some degree.
 This inspires us to consider the robustness of the proposed approach against such structural assumptions.
 For example, if the ground truth can only be approximated by a polytree, can the structure learning method described in Sections \ref{subsec:skeleton} and \ref{subsec:equi} lead to an approximate recovery of the ground truth CPDAG with theoretical guarantees?

-When the ground truth DAG is a polytree, our result Theorem \ref{thm:inv_corr_est} regarding inverse correlation matrix estimation relies on the assumption that the ground truth of the CPDAG must be exactly recovered.
-Naturally, we wonder whether this is necessary.
-In other words, if the sample size is not large enough and the CPDAG is thereby unable to be recovered exactly, can we still obtain an accurate estimate of the inverse correlation matrix?
-Which method should be used for such estimate?

-As aforementioned, polytree modeling is usually used in practice only as initialization, and post-processing could give better structural recovery result.
+Similarly, if the sample size is not large enough and the CPDAG is thereby unable to be recovered exactly, can we still obtain an accurate estimate of the inverse correlation matrix?
+As aforementioned, polytree modeling is usually used in practice only as initialization, and post-processing could give better structural recovery results.
 A well-known method of this type is given in \cite{cheng2002learning} without theoretical guarantees.
-An interesting future research direction is to include such post processing steps into our theoretical analysis, such that our structural learning results (e.g., Theorems \ref{thm:cpdag}) hold for more general sparse DAGs.
+An interesting future research direction is to include such post-processing steps into our theoretical analysis, such that our structural learning results (e.g., Theorems \ref{thm:cpdag}) hold for more general sparse DAGs.